 Data science is a multidisciplinary study that combines data inference with advanced algorithms, scientific processes, and technology with an aim to extract meaningful information hidden within both structured and unstructured data.
 It is multidisciplinary in the sense that it involves the concepts, tools, and expertise in the field of Mathematics, Statistics, Computer Science, and Information Science.

 Essentially Data Science is all about unravelling the hidden trends, patterns, and insights from within data.
 Once data professionals (data scientists, data analysts, statisticians) discover these valuable insights, business analysts incorporate the information within the organization’s infrastructure to enhance the decision-making process, boost sales and revenue, enhance employee productivity, and improve customer satisfaction.
-Data Science also includes the process of development of the ‘data product.’
+Data Science also includes the process of developing of the ‘data product.’
 A data product refers to the technical asset that leverages data to produce algorithm-oriented solutions.
 Personalized recommendation lists are the most excellent examples of a data product.
 For instance, Amazon dives into consumer data to curate ‘personalized’ shopping suggestions for individual customers based on their browsing history and previous purchases.

 Now let’s break down Data Science into the five stages as shown in the picture above:

 When dealing with massive data sets, first the data needs to be assessed to determine its reliability, fitness, and efficiency to serve a particular purpose according to the context of a problem that needs to be addressed.
 Data is examined from various perspectives to calculate its accuracy and relevance.
 In the context of organizational and business processes, it is crucial that the data is reliable so that it can promote healthy business decisions and solutions.